godotengine/godot-docs/tutorials/troubleshooting.rst

   which can be up to 4 times faster.
 - Open the Editor Settings and increase the value of **Low Processor Mode Sleep (µsec)** to ``33000`` (30 FPS).
 This value determines the amount of *microseconds* between frames to render.
-Higher values will make the editor feel less reactive but will help decrease CPU and GPU usage significantly.
+Higher values will make the editor feel less reactive, but will help decrease CPU and GPU usage significantly.
 - If you have a node that causes the editor to redraw continuously (such as particles), hide it and show it using a script in the ``_ready()`` method.
-  This way, it will be hidden in the editor but will still be visible in the running project.
+  This way, it will be hidden in the editor, but will still be visible in the running project.

 The editor stutters and flickers on my variable refresh rate monitor (G-Sync/FreeSync)